Welcome to the Navistar MaxxForce Engine Class Action Settlement Website

 (3) the Defendants’ employees, officers, directors, agents, and representatives, and their family members;

-(4) any Authorized Navistar Dealer of new or used vehicles;
+(4) any Authorized International (formerly Navistar) Dealer of new or used vehicles;

 (5) any Person that purchased a Class Vehicle solely for the purposes of resale or to finance a sale or leasing agreement (with respect to those vehicles only);